Prepare for a Career in Aviation With an FAA Certification

 Maintaining and Renewing Your FAA Certification

 An FAA A&P certification is valid for 24 months.
 To maintain your certification, you must meet ongoing requirements, which typically involve documenting ongoing work experience and completing continuing education courses.
-Additionally, you’ll need to pass recurrent exams or complete refresher training as required by the FAA.
+Additionally, you would need to pass recurrent exams or complete refresher training as required by the FAA.

 Are you ready to start your journey toward a career in the aviation industry?
-At UTI, you can be prepared for the industry in two years or less.
-You’ll graduate ready to apply and test for Airframe and Powerplant FAA certification.
+With Airframe & Powerplant Technician training, you can be prepared for the industry in two years or less.
+You can graduate ready to apply and test for Airframe and Powerplant FAA certification.

 Want to learn more?
-Connect with an Admissions Rep today!
+Connect with an Admissions Rep by requesting information online or by calling 1-800-834-7308!

 START PREPARING TO PURSUE AN EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN.